-Hydroplus Fusegates - Fusegates are an innovative and reliable spillway gate system that represents a genuine alternative to conventional systems, such as radial gates, flap gates or inflatable tubes on the spillway to increase storage capacity (Figure 3.2).
+• Fusegates - Fusegates are an innovative and reliable spillway gate system that represents a genuine alternative to conventional systems, such as raising the level of the fixed concrete spillway crest, radial gates, flap gates or inflatable tubes on the spillway to increase storage capacity (Figure 3.2).
 Fusegates have successfully been implemented on many dams throughout the world, providing solid evidence of their value and effectiveness.
 Fusegates comprise a number of hollow reinforced concrete, low maintenance structures installed side by side on the spillway crest.

 Fusegates provide a safety measure against serious damage to the dam in case of major floods (Figure 3.3).
-This is achieved by each fusegate being set to topple at a predetermined separate water level in the dam as an extreme flood passes through the dam.
-In this way the flood discharge capacity of the spillway is increased incrementally from the design flood level to safely accommodate a specific flood extreme event.
+This is achieved by each fusegate being set to topple at a predetermined incremental, water level in the dam as an extreme flood passes through the dam.
+In this way the flood discharge capacity of the spillway is increased incrementally from the design flood level to safely accommodate a specific extreme, high return period, flood event associated with the safety of the dam.
 Once fusegate structures topple from the spillway crest during an extreme flood event, they must be replaced to reinstate the increased capacity.